• Skip to primary navigation

 But the end result had way too much tartness and also had more of that frozen fruit texture, which surprised me since it was a strawberry reduction, but you know… okay then!

-So then I tried it with some strawberry purée, no reducing at all, just fresh purée, and a little strawberry extract to kind of get that fake strawberry flavor in there to more closely mimic the strawberry flavored goodies you would buy.
+So then I tried it with some strawberry purée, no reducing at all, just fresh purée, and a little strawberry extract to kind of get the strawberry flavor to more closely mimic the strawberry flavored goodies you would buy.

 And then there it was, really really good strawberry ice cream!